petzval/btferret/README.md

 be run from the btferret command line, and this document describes how the same thing (and more) can then be done via your own C code.

+The library includes support for [BeetleIN](#3-11-beetlein-server), which is an app that allows an Android phone/tablet to be used as a touch screen input/output device for a Pi without doing any Android programming.

-Also included is the code for a simple [mesh network example](#3-9-sample), and a [Blue Dot server](#3-10-blue-dot-server) that is probably the easiest way of controlling a Pi from a phone.
+Also included is the code for a simple [mesh network example](#3-10-sample), and a [Blue Dot server](#3-12-blue-dot-server) that is another way of controlling a Pi from a phone.

 In the [reference](#5-reference) section there is a detailed description of the HCI Bluetooth interface, the packet formats and how they are constructed,